 While you may not know it by the name “carambola”, chances are you’ve heard of this fruit for its signature shape when cut.
 Star fruits are known for their sweet and tart flavor that certainly tastes as delightful as the stars in the sky.
-High in vitamin C and entirely edible, they are jam-packed not only with flavor, but nutritional benefits that are sure to be a hit in any home.
+Like the pods of the moringa tree, the fruit of the carambola are high in vitamin C and entirely edible.
+They are jam-packed not only with flavor, but nutritional benefits that are sure to be a hit in any home.

 Here in Florida, we are fortunate enough to have similar growing conditions year-round to those in Sri Lanka, the native home of carambolas.
 This means we can plant them just about any time of year so long as we are giving them plenty of sun and a well-drained, rich soil to grow in.

 Water your carambola regularly while it is first establishing, but only when the soil is dry later in life.
 The same rule can be applied to fertilizer – more when they are young, but less so as they age.
 While it may take a couple of years for your plant to begin fruiting, the payoff is well worth it and you’ll know your star fruits are ready for harvest as they transform to a golden yellow hue.